 Additional Skywatching Resources

 Plan your skywatching with help from our planner page, featuring daily stargazing tips courtesy EarthSky monthly sky maps, and videos from NASA/JPL.
-You can even find out how to spot the International Space Station.
-Both Astronomy and Sky and Telescope magazines offer regular stargazing updates to readers in print and online.
-Want to join group of folks for a star party?
-Find a member club near you using our club map, and check out astronomy events near you with our events page.
-We wish you clear, dark skies!
+You can even find out how to spot the International Space Station!
+Both Astronomy and Sky and Telescope magazines offer regular stargazing guides to readers, both in print and online.
+Want to join a group of folks for a star party?
+Find clubs and astronomy events near you, and may you have clear skies!

 Last Updated: May 1, 2019